NUOPTIMA

 • The three lowest-ranking Twitter ads examples in this article are from S&P, Aspose, and Cohere AI.
 Poor formatting, unattractive or irrelevant ad creatives, and unclear calls to action affect the effectiveness of these Tweets.

-What Makes a Successful Twitter Campaign?
+What Makes a Successful Twitter Ad Campaign?

 Examples of Twitter ads that are presented out-of-context aren’t really helpful.
 So, stay with us for a few paragraphs while we look at six essential best practices to help you succeed in your next Twitter campaign.